 - Non-card debt.
 You can use the 0% offer for debt other than card balances, however, a loan with low interest may not be worth your while to transfer if you may not pay it off before the offer ends.

 - Emergencies.
 When a sudden bill comes your way, such as a fridge on the fritz, this is a way to cover costs in the short term.

 - Rewards.
 If the card has good ongoing rewards, a 0% APR card can be a good choice for the long haul.

 Here's a shocker: Two-thirds of consumers we polled said they had never applied for a credit card to pay 0% on a new purchase.
 Yet, used correctly, they are a great way to defer paying off debt temporarily while paying no interest.

 Have you ever applied for a credit card to pay 0% on a new purchase?...

 What is the average interest rate on a credit card?
 What is good?

-The national average was at 17.15% the week of December 10, a historical high for credit cards.
-The average rate among low interest credit cards is currently 14.19%.
-Usually, the rates are variable and depend on the Federal Reserve's rates as well as your payment habits.
+The national average APR was at 17.73% as of the week of June 10, remaining at the historic high APR for credit cards.
+The average rate among low interest credit cards is currently 14.71%.
+Usually, your credit cards' interest rates are variable and depend on the Federal Reserve's rates as well as your payment habits.
 In the case of 0 APR cards, the lower rate on the scale is often below the national average.

 0% Offers with Go-to Rates That Are Below Average